There are several types of problems that may occur during your OPT or OPT application:

 Instructions on how to request for a replacement EAD that was lost in mail by USPS

 - Call USCIS to obtain the tracking number for your EAD Card.
 If you are have registered for an account with USCIS.gov, the tracking information shoud show in your account if the card has been mailed.

 Check the tracking number.
 If it shows “delivered,” contact USPS to see if they are able to locate the mail for you.

 - If USPS is responsible for the lost card, you will need to obtain an official letter on a letterhead from USPS stating such.

-- Bring the letter to Berkeley International Office so that an advisor can assist you with contacting USCIS about your case.
+- Bring the letter to Berkeley International Office so that an adviser can assist you with contacting USCIS about your case.

 - If approved, USCIS will then issue a new replacement EAD at no additional cost.